Japsert/gpx-editor/data/arcjson.md

 - endDate
 - lastSaved

-## visit extends common
+### visit extends common

 Notes:

 - if one of place, manualPlace, or placeId is present, all three will be present
 - if either averageHeartRate or maxHeartRate is present, both will be present
-- if isHome is present, it is true
+- if isHome is present, it will be true
 - if either foursquareVenueId or foursquareCategoryId is present, both will be present

 - radius